amykim17/Enhancing-Training-and-Awareness-of-DRI-for-Equity-Seeking-Groups-in-Evolutionary-Biology/README.md

 - **Amy Kim**: Project lead.
 Manages the project and coordinates the team.
 Helps create timelines, gather and develop materials, and oversees tasks related to the project until completion.
 - **Xingwan Yi**: Project assistant.
 Helps develop the main training modules for the website.
 - **Zhiqin Long**: Project member.
 Assists in developing and editing training materials for the website.
-- **Yue YU**: Project member.
+- **Yue Yu**: Project member.
 Assists in developing and editing training materials for the website.

 ## Contributing